A Gauge-Theoretic Action Principle for Viscous Incompressible Fluids: Conclusion

-In summary, this study opens an intriguing avenue for further exploration; e.g. one may try to understand how dissipation softens the quantization of edge modes and how these viscous chiral states manifest themselves in real-world fluid systems.
+In summary, this study opens an intriguing avenue for further exploration.
+For example, one may attempt to understand how dissipation softens the quantization of edge modes and how these viscous chiral states manifest themselves in real-world fluid systems.
 Studying these dissipative corrections within the gauge-theoretic framework will provide new insights into the interplay between topology and dissipation in (2+1)-dimensional fluid systems.
-This will bridge the gap between idealized quantum Hall analogs, where chiral edge modes are dissipationless, and the more complex dynamics of viscous, incompressible fluids, highlighting how topological features can persist, be modified, or even be destabilized by real-world effects \cite{Avron1995,Hoyos2012,Can2014}.
+This will bridge the gap between idealized quantum Hall analogs, where chiral edge modes are dissipationless, and the more complex dynamics of viscous, incompressible fluids, highlighting how topological features can persist, be modified, or even be destabilized by real-world effects \cite{Avron1995, Hoyos2012, Can2014}.
+In addition, gauge-theoretic fluid models can be studied by incorporating internal Lie-algebra charges, thereby unifying fluid motion and non-Abelian gauge interactions within a single geometric framework~\cite{Bistrovic, Nair, Karabali}.
+A variational principle for relativistic fluids that incorporates gauge anomalies and topological effects in fluid dynamics was developed by~\cite{Monteiro}.
+Although our work focuses on a variational formulation for incompressible viscous fluids in 2+1 dimensions, their framework provides a natural foundation for extending the study toward a Hamiltonian analysis of gauge-influenced fluid systems.

-\acknowledgments The author thanks Balbeer Singh and Nibedita Padhi for discussions and initial collaboration.
+\acknowledgments The author thanks Balbeer Singh and Nibedita Padhi for initial discussions and collaboration.
 The author also thanks Kamal L. Panigrahi for his useful discussions and suggestions during the preparation of this manuscript.